 "How likely is it that you would recommend [variable] to a friend or colleague?"

-The question is followed by asking the respondent to score their answer on a scale from 0-10.
-Respondents are then grouped as follows:
+The respondents are asked to score their answer on a scale from 0-10.
+Based on their scores, respondents are then grouped as follows:

-You calculate the Net Promoter Score by subtracting the percentage of "Detractors" from the percentage of "Promoters".
-The final result can range from a dismal -100 (this would require every survey respondent to be a "Detractor") to an exhilarating +100 (every survey respondent is a "Promoter").
+The Net Promoter Score is calculated by subtracting the percentage of "Detractors" from the percentage of "Promoters".
+The final result can range from a dismal -100 (if every survey respondent is a "Detractor") to an exhilarating +100 (if every survey respondent is a "Promoter").
 For example, if 20% of the respondents were "Detractors", 10% were "Passives" and 70% were "Promoters", your NPS would be 70-20 = 50.